-If you are a marketing student, content creator or a marketing analyst who wants to make your content go viral or perhaps curious about what makes content go viral, this article is for you.
+If you are a marketing student, content creator, or marketing analyst who wants to make your content go viral or perhaps curious about what makes content go viral, this article is for you.
 I condensed a 47-page research paper into a diagram that shows the six reasons why content goes viral and explains each factor in more detail.
 I also included two viral videos that got millions of viewers as examples for analysis.

 What are the underlying principles behind these outliers?
 Read on this example of a critique of a published paper.